S. Klein: Traces of S. Klein today

 The annex building, between 15th and 16th Streets, pictured in the 1936 photo above, remains as of 2022.

 A significant part of the signage was still in place at Klein's former location in downtown Newark, New Jersey, until its demolition.
 This location had been vacant since the store was closed in 1976, and the neon sign (in 2008 photo) that proclaims, "S Klein, On The Square" complete with their neon carpenter's square logo was still intact as of 2012.
 In late 2012 the Newark planning board approved a proposal by the Prudential Insurance Company to build a new 20 story office building on the site of the S. Klein building, and several other long abandoned buildings.
 The S. Klein building was demolished in late July 2013.

-The last known existing signage with the company name (as of 2013) is in a tile inlay in the entrance flooring of a former store location at 68 Clinton Street, New York City.
-The entrance now leads to Pig and Khao, a Filipino restaurant.

 In popular culture

 In the song "Marry The Man" from the musical Guys and Dolls, the lyrics mention three department stores: "At Wanamaker's and Saks and Klein's".

 In the song "Drop That Name" from the musical Bells Are Ringing, Judy Holliday's character surprises the high society crowd when she mentions Klein's and says, "I do all my shopping there."

 Klein's is mentioned in Season 2, Episode 7 of Mad Men.

 Klein's is also mentioned in the 1966 dystopian novel Make Room!
 Make Room!, as one of their food sales starts a riot.